tjburch/tjburch.github.io/_posts/2020-07-11-hit-classifier-4.md

 </html>
 </div>

-The _y=x_ line is shown - players above that line have a better model-based wOBA, players under that line have a better true wOBA.
+The grey line shown represents where wOBA predicted by the model matches true wOBA (_y=x_).
+Players above that line have a better model-based wOBA, players under that line have a better true wOBA.

 For those players above the line, the model believes that they have been unlucky in their outcomes, and have disproportionally worse true outcomes with respect to wOBA, based on the hit kinematics, player speed, and park factors.
 The 5 players with the biggest difference between model based and true wOBA are shown in green: Dansby Swanson, Mallex Smith, Willy Adames, Rougned Odor, and Dexter Fowler.
 By contrast, the players the model think have gotten the most lucky in their outcomes are shown in red: Jeff McNeil, Anthony Rendon, Ketel Marte, Yuli Gurriel, and Rafael Devers.